 Homegirl London pays homage to Sophie Richardson.
-This designer and illustrator creates a beautiful collection of fine bone china crockery.
-Her illustrated patterns give a decorative nod towards the mid-century modern era with hand drawn roses, flowers and leaves in blues, aqua, teal, pinks and yellow.
-You’ll find everything you need to create your own tea set from fine bone china tea cups and saucers to mugs, teapots and milk jugs along with plates and bowls.
-These pretty pieces are all British made in Staffordshire and hand decorated using screen prints of Sophie’s designs.
+This designer-illustrator creates a beautiful collection of fine bone china crockery.
+Her illustrated patterns give a decorative nod towards the mid-century modern era with hand-drawn roses, flowers and leaves in blues, aqua, teal, pinks and yellows.
+You’ll find everything you need to create your own tea set from fine bone china teacups and saucers to mugs, teapots and milk jugs along with plates and bowls.
+These pretty pieces are all British made in Staffordshire and hand-decorated using screen prints of Sophie’s designs.
 Sophie also makes bespoke wedding invitations tailored to suit your own wedding theme.
 I caught up with Sophie Richardson to find out more.

 Books and Flowers Teacups, Saucers and Milk Jug

 Meet Sophie Richardson

 Sophie didn’t start off studying an art-related course, she reveals – “I zig-zagged my way into the design as I originally studied Sociology.
 I then worked for several years as a Picture Researcher for major museums.
 It was a huge privilege to spend my days exploring the collections of museums like the V&A. I love art and design and the whole history of it.
 I’ve always enjoyed drawing and so eventually the craving to be more creative inspired me to study again, this time for a masters in Graphic Arts.
 During that time I developed my illustration techniques and began making my own products.
 Two of the most influential jobs I have had were working with product designer Snowden Flood and as a designer at Graham and Green.
 Both brands are really quirky and design-led and so it’s a pure pleasure to work with them.”